Get Free Help with a Honey Bee Swarm

 The honey bee swarm removal service is free, but we encourage donations to help our work.
 Click here if you’d like to make a donation to the swarm removal service — a great way to help save the bees!

-Please note that swarm services are for honey bee removal only.
-The ACBA cannot provide help with wasps or yellowjackets.
+We can only remove honey bees.
+We don’t provide help with wasps or yellowjackets.
 See our page for help Identifying Honeybees and Wasps.

 A similar category is “bee trees”: natural outdoor nests where bees have taken up residence.
 Again, these are different from a swarm because the bees aren’t in transit; they’ve established a permanent home.
 We recommend leaving these alone unless they need to be removed for safety (in which case it’s an extraction); see our page about bee trees for more information.

-We only collect swarms that appear to be on public land, or in cases where we believe we have been given permission by the property owner.
+Our members only collect swarms on public land in cities, or on private land where we have been given permission by the property owner.
 If you see a swarm on private property and you’re not the owner, try to get the owner to call us.

-Also, note that we can’t return swarms we collect.
-(Legally speaking, swarming bees that are not “continuously within eyesight” of the original owner are wild animals, and become the property of the collector.)
+Our members can’t return swarms they collect.
+Legally speaking, swarming bees that are not “continuously within eyesight” of the original owner are wild animals, and become the property of the collector.

 Here is a list of other organizations around the Bay Area that have swarm capture and extraction services: